octopize/avatar-docker-compose/docker/deploying-on-single-instance.md

 1. You can clone the `avatar-deployment` repository to have a starting point.
 See instructions at [avatar-deployment/docker/README.md](https://github.com/octopize/avatar-deployment/blob/main/docker/README.md).
 2. Decide on the authentication method.
 You can use either username-based or email-based authentication.
 See [Setup authentication](#setup-authentication).
 3. Setup the database.
 See [Setup database](#setup-database).
+4. Modify environment variables.
+See [Setting up environment variables](#setting-up-environment-variables).
-4. _Optional._ Setup compatibility.
+5. _Optional._ Setup compatibility.
 See [Setup compatibility](#setup-compatibility).
-5. _Optional._ Setup the storage location.
+6. _Optional._ Setup the storage location.
 See [Storage location](#storage-location).
-6. _Optional._ Setup HTTPS and certificates.
+7. _Optional._ Setup HTTPS and certificates.
 See [Handling HTTPS and certificates](#handling-https-and-certificates).
-7. Setup access to the private image registry.
+8. Setup access to the private image registry.
 See [Setting up access to the private image registry](#setting-up-access-to-the-private-image-registry).
-8. Create the volumes for the database and caddy.
+9. Create the volumes for the database and caddy.
 See [Starting the stack](#starting-the-stack).
-9. Start the stack.
+10. Start the stack.
 See [Starting the stack](#starting-the-stack).

 ### Setup authentication